Balancing Producer Fairness and Efficiency via Prior-Weighted Rating System Design: Model and Data

+Low regret corresponds to high selection rates for high quality products, while ensuring sufficient exploration of low quality products.
+In real markets, this arises naturally from rating products according to the sample mean, meaning lower prior weights should increase efficiency.

-To capture variance conditional on quality, and thus producer fairness, we define $l_v$ to be the lifespan of a product $v$ in this responsive model.
-The \textit{play ratio} of a product $v$ is the number of times it was rated (and thus the number of times the video was played, in our dataset) during its lifespan, $PR(v) := |S(v,T)|/l_v$.
-Then, a measure of variance is the \textit{standard deviation in play ratio}.
-However, note that our \textit{individual} fairness notion is \textit{conditional on true quality}: items of similar quality ought to be played at similar rates.
+{\em Fairness}.
+To capture variance conditional on quality, our chosen fairness metric is the \textit{standard deviation in selection rate} given true quality.
+This \textit{individual} fairness notion is \textit{conditional on quality}: items of similar quality ought to be picked at similar rates.
 Let $\hat{\sigma}(U)$ be the sample standard deviation computed on a set of real-valued numbers $U$.
-For a fixed true quality $q$, the individual (un)fairness metric is the sample standard deviation in play ratio conditioned on an item being of that true quality:
+For a fixed true quality $q$, the individual (un)fairness metric is the standard deviation in selection rate conditioned on an item being of that true quality:

-As a marketplace-level metric, we take the expectation of \Cref{eq:dynamic_producer_fairness} over all possible true qualities $q$.
+To get a marketplace-level metric of producer unfairness, we take the expectation of \cref{eq:dynamic_producer_fairness} over true qualities $q$.